tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 #### What this script does:

-This script is more of a helper script for the `pan_qualtrics.py` script, but it may also be used on it's own if they user just wants to view a data export without having to sign into their Qualtrics account.
+This script is a helper script for the `pan_qualtrics.py` script, but it may also be used on it's own if the user just wants to view a data export without having to sign into their Qualtrics account.
 The main function of the script is to take a user's API key and survey ID and return a .csv file with all of the response data into the current directory called named `MyQualtricsDownload`.

-As this script was only amended by the author to have better error handling and to be more modular, a more full-fledged documentation for this script can be found at:
+As this script was only amended by the author to have better error handling and to be more modular, a full-fledged documentation for this script can be found at:

 https://api.qualtrics.com/docs/response-exports.